akashdip2001/GSoC-2025/README.md

 ---

-Based on your background in **mechanical engineering, IoT, microcontrollers, cloud technology, security (DevOps/DevSecOps), and physics/mathematics**, here are the best GSoC 2025 projects from CERN that align with your skills:
+Based on your background in **mechanical engineering, IoT, microcontrollers, cloud technology, security (DevOps/DevSecOps), and physics/mathematics**, here are the best GSoC 2025 projects from CERN that align with your skills: [Web Site](https://hepsoftwarefoundation.org/gsoc/2025/summary.html)

 ### **Top Project Recommendations**
 1. **CernVM-FS: Evaluate Distribution of ML model files on CVMFS**